ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 ```
 In this example, a `factory_data` partition has been placed after the application partition(mcuboot_primary_app is a container to store application firmware which can be replaced in the Direct Firmware Update process), and its size has been set to 4 kB (0x1000) which corresponds to one page of nRF52840 flash memory.

 Check a partition allocation using the `west` build system to ensure that the partition was appropriately created.
-To use the partition manager report tool, go to an example's directory and run the following command:
+To use the partition manager report tool, navigate to an example's directory and run the following command:

 ```
 $ west build -t partition_manager_report